FabianMaeurer/TensorCategories.jl/docs/src/Interface/SemisimpleCategories.md

 ## The interface

-The predicate `is_semisimple(C)` records that this property is known for the implemented category.
+The predicate `is_semisimple(C)` records that this property is known for the implemented category and consequently implies `is_abelian(C)`.
+Semisimplicity alone does not assert local finiteness: the Krull--Schmidt conclusion above uses that additional hypothesis.
 When the backend can enumerate the simple objects, `simples(C)` returns chosen representatives of their isomorphism classes.
 The order of this list belongs to the implementation and must not be treated as a mathematical invariant.

 For an object $X$, `decompose(X)` returns pairs `(S,m)` representing the decomposition in equation \eqref{eq:semisimple-decomposition}.
 The generic